 Fun Fact: Margherita hails from a long line of book lovers and Forbush Library advocates with her mother serving as former Children’s Librarian and Library Director and her brother serving as a trustee.

-Kim Caisse, Vice-Chair
+Kim Caisse, Recording Secretary

 Term: (1) 2023-2026

-Committees on BOT: Technology, Friends liaison
+Committees on BOT: Technology, Publicity

 Profession: Workforce Development professional